 Below is a list of the kitchen tools I use almost everyday; tools that make cooking easier, faster, and more efficient.
 I realize many of these items are not cheap, and you by no means need to go out and buy them all at once; however, I am a firm believer in investing in good quality products, rather than purchasing something that you will have to replace in a year and end up spending more on.
 Not only do they work better, but they will last you much, much longer if you take good care of them.
-Please note that I am not sponsored or paid by any of these brands, I just want to share with you the equipment that I truly use and love.

 A GOOD SET OF KNIVES

 Once you use a good knife it’s so hard to go back to a regular one; they make the prep work so much more efficient – this is an investment that is SO worth it.
 If you take care of them, they will last you forever.
 If you just want to invest in one knife, I’d recommend an 8-inch chef’s knife (I use this one).
 I also use this set of knives just about everyday.